-Thanks to donors and fundraisers the charity’s Prostate Cancer Care Appeal has now purchased two surgical robots to treat more men with prostate cancer and to expand robotic surgery into other urological and gynaecological cancers.
+Your donations have enabled us to purchase two surgical robots to treat more men with prostate cancer and to expand robotic surgery into other urological and gynaecological cancers.

-The Charity launched the £2million appeal in 2016 and since then the charity has contributed £1.5m to the appeal, with a further £500,000 ongoing costs met by North Bristol NHS Trust.
+The £2million appeal was launched in 2016 and since then our supporters have contributed £1.5m to the appeal, with a further £500,000 ongoing costs met by North Bristol NHS Trust.

 This includes transformational donations from the John James Bristol Foundation, The Medlock Charitable Trust, The James Tudor Foundation and the Nisbet Trust along with other local and national trusts and foundations.